I’ve recently discovered the world of catadioptric telescopes. Here, I share insights on why these telescope types are popular in backyard astronomy.

-Much like any other telescope, maintaining a catadioptric typically involves cleaning of the optics, careful handling to avoid damage to fragile parts, and periodic alignment to ensure optimal performance.
+Much like any other telescope, maintaining a catadioptric typically involves cleaning the optics, careful handling to avoid damage to fragile parts, and periodic alignment to ensure optimal performance.

 It is also important to store the telescope in a dry and secure location when not in use to prevent damage from moisture or dust.
 Additionally, collimation, or alignment of the optical elements, may be necessary from time to time to maintain the telescope’s accuracy.

 Catadioptric telescopes can be equipped with goto systems, but not all of them have this feature.